aknurkappar/google-solutions-1/README.md

 ![BeJomart](https://github.com/aknurkappar/google-solutions-1/blob/main/bejomart.jpg)

-> BeJomart bridges the gap between people who need help and people who want to do a good deed by uniting them with a common goal of achieving sustainable development.
+> BeJomart is a platform that bridges the gap between people in need of help and people who want to do a good deed, uniting them with a common goal of achieving sustainable development.

 This project was generated with *Angular CLI version 15.2.0*.